Hybrid III-V/Silicon Quantum Photonic Device Generating Broadband Entangled Photon Pairs: Summary and conclusion

 \subsection{Funding/Acknowledgments}

-We thank M. and D. Karr-Ducci for their graphical input, the CIFRE PhD fundings of J. Schuhmann and L. Lazzari with STMicroelectronics, the french RENATECH Network, C. Sciancalepore from SOITEC for providing the SOI wafers, the Plan France 2030 through the projects ANR-22-PETQ-0006 and ANR-22-PETQ-0011, the Paris Ile-de-France Region in the framework of DIM SIRTEQ through the Projects Paris QCI and STARSHIP, the Ville de Paris Emergence LATTICE project.
+We thank M. and D. Karr-Ducci for their graphical input, the CIFRE PhD fundings of J. Schuhmann and L. Lazzari with STMicroelectronics, the french RENATECH Network, C. Sciancalepore from SOITEC for providing the SOI wafers, the Plan France 2030 through the projects ANR-22-PETQ-0006 and ANR-22-PETQ-0011, the Paris Ile-de-France Region in the framework of DIM SIRTEQ through the Projects Paris QCI and STARSHIP, the Ville de Paris Emergence LATTICE project, and the European Union’s Horizon Europe research and innovation program under the project "Quantum Security Networks Partnership" (QSNP, grant agreement No 101114043).